vc27/Documentation/html Templating.md

 _usage: optional_
 Section class is an optional class that will probably not get used very often due to the fact that sections typically large blocks of html that are note repeated in a way that a section class is needed.

 It is included in this outline in order to provide an optional class to span large portions of html.
+A few example of section-class would be: section-videos, section-galleries, section-tour-dates

 **.inner-wrap**
 The purpose of .inner-wrap is to allow for a section wrapper that utilize max-width or specific width to be given to a #section-name with out confining the #section-name to a width.
 Now #section-width can extend to 100% of the page while it's .inner-wrap can be "max-width:960px;".

 **.row-fluid**
 _usage: bootstrap-responsive, optional, recommended for columns_
+row-fluid is a class from the bootstrap fluid responsive css file.
+It's purpose is to allow for rows of block content with columns that will flow within different size browser windows.

 **#{block-name}**
 _usage: optional_
+The purpose of block name is to allow for id targeting of select blocks of code that reside with in a section.
+Some blocks may be re-used on various pages.
+If a block is added via require or include than the block name should use the same name as the file.

 **.span{number}**
 _usage: bootstrap-responsive, optional, recommended for columns_
+span{number} is a class from the bootstrap fluid responsive css file.
+It's purpose is to allow for columns to be added in a way that can be fluid within various browser widths.

 **.{block-class}**
 _usage: optional, recommended_
+The purpose of block class is to allow for reusable block styling.
+A few examples of block-class would be: layout-featured-content, layout-featured-video, layout-grid, layout-gallery

 **.inside-wrapper**
 _usage: optional, recommended_